 What to Expect if an Uncontested Divorce Becomes Contested

-Divorce proceedings are inherently complex and emotionally taxing, and they can become even more so when an uncontested divorce unexpectedly shifts to a contested one.
+Divorce proceedings are inherently challenging and emotionally taxing.
+They can become even more so when an uncontested divorce unexpectedly shifts to a contested one.
 Couples may initially agree on the terms of their separation, finding common ground on all pertinent issues such as property division, child custody, and alimony.
 However, even with the best intentions, disagreements can arise, turning a seemingly amicable process into a contentious legal battle.

 Transition to Discovery and Litigation